 - Lake Jipe Campsite on the lakeshore.

 Things to do

-Enjoy the under underwater viewing chamber at the Mzima where you can observe thousands of primordial looking fish
+You also get to enjoy the under underwater viewing chamber at the Mzima where you can observe thousands of primordial looking fish.

-Yatta Plateau – The Yatta Plateau, the world’s longest lava flow, runs along the western boundary of the park above the Athi River.
+Yatta Plateau – The Yatta Plateau is the world’s most extended lava flow that runs along the western boundary of the park above the Athi River.
 Its 290 km length was formed by lava from Ol Doinyo Sabuk Mountain.

 Enjoy the Lugard Falls – Lugard Falls, named after Frederick Lugard, is a series of whitewater rapids on the Galana River.

 Bird watching and game viewing – The Mudanda Rock is a 1.6 km inselberg of stratified rock that acts as a water catchment that supplies a natural dam below.